cms-btv-pog/RecoBTag-PerformanceMeasurements/README.md

 cd RecoBTag/PerformanceMeasurements/test/
 ./run_tests.sh
 ```
+The content of the output ntuple is by default empty and has to be configured according to your needs.
+The ```store*Variables``` options have been removed.
 The new variable configuration can be customized in the file ```RecoBTag/PerformanceMeasurements/python/varGroups_cfi.py```.
 New variables need also to be added (apart from adding them in the code) in ```RecoBTag/PerformanceMeasurements/python/variables_cfi.py```